-Anakinra may also be used for purposes other than those listed in this medication guide.
+Anakinra may also be used for purposes not listed in this medication guide.

 What are the possible side effects of anakinra (Kineret)?

-- redness, bruising, pain, or swelling at the injection site.
+- redness, bruising, itching, stinging, or swelling where the injection was given.

 What is the most important information I should know about anakinra (Kineret)?

 You should not use this medicine if you are allergic to medicines that contain E. coli bacteria proteins, or if you have an active infection.

 What should I discuss with my healthcare provider before using anakinra (Kineret)?

 You should not use this medicine if you are allergic to anakinra or if you have: